St-Just Aviation

 St-Just Aviation is a Canadian aircraft manufacturer based in Boucherville, Quebec, a suburb of Montreal.
 The company specializes in the design and manufacture of aircraft kits for bushplane operations, based on Cessna designs.
 The company was originally located in Mirabel.

+By 2023 the company had ceased business and the Super Cyclone kit production moved to Bushliner Aircraft Manufacturing of Granite Falls, Washington, who were building it under the name Bushliner 1850EX.